USEPA/WNTR/documentation/advancedsim.rst

           [-1.,  1.]])

-The SciPy method ``sparse.linalg.spsolve`` can be used to solve the system of equations using the following steps:
+The SciPy method ``sparse.linalg.spsolve`` can be used to solve the system of equations :math:`Ax=b`, where
+:math:`A` is the Jacobian of the model,
+:math:`b` is the residual of the model, and
+:math:`x` is the solution to the system of equations.

-* Get the variables values, x.
-This returns the values for u and v, which were both initialized to be 1.
+* Get the variables values.
+This returns the values for :math:`u` and :math:`v`, which were both initialized to be 1.

-* Solve the system Ax=b, where A is the Jacobian of the model and b is the residual of the model.
+* Solve the system of equations and return the solution.

-* Add the solution, d, back to the variables values in x.
+* Add the solution back to the variables values.

 * Load the variable values back into the model.